Review: A KNIGHT’S TOUR (2018)

 In chess, a knight’s tour is a sequence of moves in which the knight visits every square on the board exactly once.
 A Knight’s Tour is also writer/director Marvin Choi’s debut film, a post-apocalyptic drama about friendship, trust, paranoia and chess.

-However, if you’re looking for character study with a bit of a thriller edge to it A Knight’s Tour may do the job.
+However, if you’re looking for a character study with a bit of a thriller edge to it, A Knight’s Tour may do the job.
 It features a pair of solid performances and some insightful dialogue.
 Henry says he has been alone for over a decade.
-He wants company but can he trust this strange?
+He wants company, but can he trust this strange?
 And if he can, should he?
 Is Henry who he says?
 And did he come to be in the cabin honestly?

 Currently, available on streaming platforms, A Knight’s Tour is a more thoughtful look at life after the apocalypse.
 Terror Films will be rolling it out to more platforms in the near future.
 You can find out more via the film’s website or Terror Films Facebook page.